cybercolombia/cybercolombia.github.io/_pages/summer_school_5.md

 <p style="text-align: justify; text-justify: inter-word;"> We will have invited speakers from international space exploration agencies, such as National Aeronautics and Space Administration (NASA), European Space Agency (ESA), and United States Geological Survey (USGS); private and public organizations such as Amazon Web Services, NVIDIA, Mathworks iMMAP Dymaxion Labs, UbiHPC; and universities such as McMaster University, and Universidad del Valle.
 They will tell us how they are conducting space and land exploration at a large scale.</p>

 ### Registration

-<p></p>
+<p>Registration is a flat <i>30 USD</i> fee for the whole event.
+Assitance certificates will be issues for 80% of attendance.</p>

-Use the registration button at the top of this page.
-If you need help with your registration process, please contact Aurelio Vivas **aa.vivas@uniandes.edu.co**.
+<P>Use the registration button at the top of this page.
+If you need help with your registration process, please contact Aurelio Vivas <b>aa.vivas@uniandes.edu.co</b>.</P>

 ### Important dates
 <p></p>